We would be pleased to welcome you for a christening!

 You can have your baby christened at your local parish church.
 If you want to have the christening at a different church, for example, where you grew up or where you were married, you will need to talk to the vicar at that church.

 You can have your baby or child christened at any age.
-There is no upper age limit, but after about the age of seven your child should be able to make the promises for themselves.
+There is no upper age limit, but at school age your child should be able to make the promises for themselves and so no Godparents will be required.

 The involvement of godparents can be one of the most joyful parts of the christening.